delta94/brandonskerritt.github.io/_posts/2018-02-27-career-advice.md

 >"I used to be terrified of phone calls.
 The idea of phoning someone was a no go for me.
 Having worked in a students union and at multiple events it was inevtiable for me to phone people so I've gotten use to it.
 I'm still overcoming this but I'm not as bad as I was a year or two ago."

+But don't make the weakness a part of the job description.
+If the job descritpion says "you ne ed to be really good at talking to people" never say "I'm really bad at talking to someone".

+Make sure you say how you overcame your weakness and turn it into something positive.
+Make it into a mini story.

+Make sure this won't be a problem at your current company.
+Say something like "I believe this won't be a problem in this company" and then say why.
+Mine would be:

+>"I used to be terrified of phone calls.
+The idea of phoning someone was a no go for me.
+Having worked in a students union and at multiple events it was inevtiable for me to phone people so I've gotten use to it.
+I'm still overcoming this but I'm not as bad as I was a year or two ago.
+I believe this won't be a problem at this company because I'm passionate for the cause of this company which would allow me to talk more on the phone to people revoling around this company.
+That's one of the reasons I want to join this company, because I get to do what I love and I get to push my bounadries and get out of my comfort zone, to grow both personally and professionally."

+Make it very clear that this question is as normal as giving your name and address, do not act like they are forcing information out of you.

+Whatever you do, under all circumstances, NEVER ever EVER reply with any of these:

+* I'm a perfectionist!
+(If you do this honestly, you don't deserve the job.)
+* I work too hard
+* I don't have any!
+* Chocolate / food

 5. What will your skills and ideas bring to this company?